Mustard Seed Training is a team of artisans making materials for praying with children.

 So why do people think Jesus, Mary, and Joseph were all Europeans?

-I didn’t grow up in a Christian home, but I was used to seeing European-style statues and paintings of Jesus in friend’s homes, as well as images of Buddha and Ganesh.
+I didn’t grow up in a Christian home, but I was used to seeing statues and paintings of Jesus in friend’s homes, as well as images of Buddha and Ganesh.
 I enjoyed the non-representative religious art of Jewish and Muslim families in our community.
 I first celebrated Hannukah when I was two, with family friends.
-My Mom kept a small statue of St Francis with the birds.
+My Mom kept a small statue of St Francis with the birds even though we didn’t attend a Christian church.

 As a semi-outsider to the Christian tradition, it seemed obvious to me that historically, Jesus was Jewish.